spc476/a09/README.txt

   The following command line options are supported (on Windows, the leading dash '-' is replaced by a slash '/'):

+	-D define[=number]

+		Define a name as if defined by the EQU directive.
+If no value is given, it defaults to 1.
+The value is limited currently to a 16-bit value.
+You can include a leading '-' to get a negated value, or a leading '~' to get a 1s compliment value.

 	-I directory